Wood Brothers Racing – the oldest active team in NASCAR

 Ryan Blaney joined the team in 2015 to drive the #21 on a limited schedule, participating in sixteen races.
 In 2016, Wood Brothers Racing participated in all 36 races with Ryan Blaney in the #21 Ford Fusion.
 He scored three Top 5 results to finish 20th in the points.

-For the 2017 NASCAR Cup Series season, Wood Brothers Racing leased a charter from Go FAS Racing, which guarantee them a starting spot in all 36 races.
+For the 2017 NASCAR Cup Series season, Wood Brothers Racing leased a charter from Go FAS Racing, which guaranteed them a starting spot in all 36 races.
+In June 2017, Ryan Blaney clinched his maiden Cup Series victory at Pocono Raceway and the first win for the team since 2011.

 77 starts in the Truck Series